 Some of the above are not mutually exclusive.

-A Steering group provides overall guidance and ensures societal relevance and is elected annually at the Annual General Meeting.
-A Technical Advisory group was also established to ensure that whatever woodland project proposals were conceived, they would have a sound scientific and ecological base.
+A Board of Management comprising Trustees/Directors provides overall guidance and ensures societal relevance meets at least four times a year.
+A Technical Advisory Panel was also established to ensure that whatever woodland project proposals were conceived, they would have a sound scientific and ecological base.
 Core funding is provided annually by the Heritage Council, The Forest Service, Department of Agriculture, Food and the Marine, and National Parks and Wildlife Service, Department of Arts, Heritage and the Gaeltacht.

-In early 2011, the Steering Committee decided to form a Private Limited Company with Charitable status with the Companies Registration Office.
-In June 2011 the Company ‘Woodlands of Ireland Project’ trading as ‘Woodlands of Ireland’ was formed (Company number: 499781) and charitable status was granted in April 2012 (CHY20013).
+In early 2011, the Board of Management decided to form a Private Limited Company with Charitable status with the Companies Registration Office.
+In June 2011 the Company ‘Woodlands of Ireland Project’ trading as ‘Woodlands of Ireland’ was formed (Company number: 499781) and charitable status was granted in April 2012 (Charity number: 20079079).
 The Company was registered with the Charity Regulatory Authority (CRA) in 2015.
-The Memorandum and Articles of Association (M&AoA) of the new Company reflect the objectives set out when the project was initiated in 1998 and was submitted to the CRO during the process of incorporation.
+The Memorandum and Articles of Association (Constitution) of the new Company reflect the objectives set out when the project was initiated in 1998 and was submitted to the CRO during the process of incorporation.

 Ireland’s Native Woodlands: Context